Domain-Connect/exampleservice/INSTALL.md

 # Installation

-The goal of this document is to provide a step-by-step tutorial on linking uWSGI, nginx, and Bottle.
+The goal of this document is to provide step-by-step instructions on running the site using uWSGI, nginx, and Bottle.

 Bottle is a web framework written in Python which can be run in production-scale environments through the utilization of nginx and uWSGI.